omnetpp/docs.omnetpp.org/tictoc/index.md

 @dontinclude txc4.cc
     @skipline par("sendMsgOnInit")

-Now, we can assign the parameters in the NED file or from omnetpp.ini.
+Now, we can assign the parameters in the NED file or from `omnetpp.ini`.
 Assignments in the NED file take precedence.
 You can define default values for parameters if you use the `default(...)` syntax in the NED file.
 In this case you can either set the value of the